mkoohafkan/arcpy/cran-comments.md

 Resubmission to CRAN.
 Fixes the following notes:

-- All references to package names, software names and API names in single quotes in title and description.
+- All references to package names, software names and API names are in single quotes in title and description.
 - Added more details about the package functionality and implemented methods in the Description text.
 - Added missing "value" Rd-tag to `install_arcpy()` documentation.
+- Added ArcGIS API reference to DESCRIPTION.

 Because this package requires ArcGIS Pro to be installed, \dontrun{} is used to wrap all examples